 By now you may have guessed that the younger granddaughter was me.

 I don’t think so.

 Can our stories, and especially our dreams, be healing forces in our lives?

 For all I know Gram’s story may have been a dream, but it was no lie.
-Even when such a story as this one, passed down through generations, takes on the patina of inevitably altered minor details, the essence of the story remains – and it holds gifts.
+Even when a memory such as this one, passed down through generations, bears the marks of many retellings, the story’s essence remains.
+It holds gifts.

-In December of 2018, as I look forward to a New Year of deepening my study of “healing” – a process in energy and soul force, and at times in events that could arguably be called outlandish (at the very least, precarious) – I consider anyone’s arrival and living presence in this world a kind of miracle.
+In December, as I look forward to a New Year of deepening my study of “healing”—that is, of processes both physical and non-physical, including events that to many might be dismissed as outlandish—I consider anyone’s arrival and living presence in this world a miracle.

-Delve only a little into your own family’s history, and you will find at least one tale as strange as this one: moments when, if things had turned by even one degree, you would not have made it here.
+Delve into your family’s history and you’ll find tales as strange as this one—moments when, if things had turned by even one degree, you wouldn’t have made it here.